3-4 vs. 4-3 Defense in Football: Which Is Better?

 The 3-4 in a flexible defense, and provides some great advantages when it comes to rushing the quarterback and defending against the pass.
-Because there are only three linemen, the outside linebackers may play the role of defensive end at some times, essentially giving a 4-3 look.
+Because there are only three linemen, the outside linebackers may play the role of the defensive end at some times, essentially giving a 4-3 look.

 The 3-4 can be confusing for opposing quarterbacks, who may find it tough to keep track of these roving linebackers who line up all over the place.

-Because it offers so many options, and presents so many different looks for the opposing offense, many NFL teams have switched to the 3-4.
+Because it offers so many options and presents so many different looks for the opposing offense, many NFL teams have switched to the 3-4.
 This is probably largely due to the explosion of the passing game in recent years.